 ASTM D642 Standard Test Method for Determining Compressive Resistance of Shipping Containers, Components, and Unit Loads.
 A standard testing method to determine the resistance to compression of shipping containers, components, and load units; in other words, to determine the protective ability of the package when faced with compressive forces.

-In order to do so, it outlines the methods to perform a compression test and apply the compression forces on the package diagonally (edge-to-edge) or top-to-bottom, simulating what happens when boxes are stacked.
+In order to do so, it outlines the methods to perform a compression test with a box compression machine and apply the compression forces on the package diagonally (edge-to-edge) or top-to-bottom, simulating what happens when boxes are stacked.
 The standard works with different shipping containers, including boxes, buckets, drums, etc.